 - Providing a structured break from your daily routine.

-- Engaging your group in the diverse community surrounding campus.
+- Engaging your group in the diverse community surrounding the campus.

 - Raising awareness for your group.